Neko-Box-Coder/runcpp2/mkdocs/docs/guides/external_dependencies.md

         Setup:
             DefaultPlatform:
                 "g++":
                 -   "mkdir build"
         Build:
             DefaultPlatform:
                 "g++":
                 -   "cmake --build build"
         Cleanup:
             DefaultPlatform:
                 "g++":
                 -   "rm -rf build"
     ```

 ---

 ## Copying Files

-Sometimes dependencies need additional files (like DLLs, shaders, or assets) to be copied next
+Sometimes dependencies need additional files (like binaries, shaders, or assets) to be copied next
 to your executable.
 You can specify these files using the `FilesToCopy` field.

 All paths are relative to the dependency's root directory.